-The Company® focus is on the exploration and advancement of its mineral properties in Burkina Faso.
+The Company's focus is on the exploration and advancement of its mineral properties in Burkina Faso.
 A drill campaign completed in February 2012 on the Lati permit and two large soil sampling programs completed during 2012 on the Kodyel and Moule/Loto permits generated new and sizeable drill targets.

 Since the spring of 2012, the Company has minimized its expenditures in order to conserve cash.

-In November 2013, the Company closed a non-brokered private placement of \$245,000 to provide working capital and funding for exploration.
+In December and January 2015, the Company closed three tranches of a non-brokered private placement for gross proceeds of \$152,500 to provide working capital.
 Additional funding will be required in order to continue to advance the Burkina Faso permits.